runtimeverification/haskell-backend/docs/2018-12-21-Function-Evaluation.md

 The following are safe:
 1. evaluating something to `2 and []`
+   since the predicate/substitution is empty.
-1. evaluating something to `x +Int y and []`
+1. evaluating something to `x +Int y and []` since the predicate/substitution is empty.
 1. evaluating something to `f(x) and [y=3]`
+   since `3` does not contain variables.
 1. evaluating something to `f(x) and [y=z]`
+   since `z` is a variable.
 1. evaluating `plus(s(s(0)), y)` to `s(plus(s(0), y))` with the rule above since we're not adding anything to the substitution/predicate.